 - 1. There are basic pitfalls and limitations faced in developing inference procedures in econometrics.
-If we are not careful, we can easily be led into ill-defined problems and find ourselves: - (a) trying to test a non-testable hypothesis, such as an hypothesis on a moment in the context of an insufficiently restrictive nonparametric model, or an hypothesis (e.g., a unit root hypothesis) on a dynamic model while allowing a dynamic structure with an unlimited (not necessarily infinite) number of parameters; - (b) trying to solve an inference problem using a technique that cannot deliver a solution because of the very structure of the technique, as in (i) testing an hypothesis on a mean (or median) under heteroskedasticity of unknown form, via standard least-square-based "heteroskedasticity-robust" standard errors, or (ii) building a confidence interval for a parameter which is not identifiable in a structural model, via the usual technique based on standard errors.
-In particular, this type of difficulty arises for Wald-type statistics in the presence of weak instruments (or weakly identified models) - In many econometric problems (such as, inference on structural models), several of the intuitions derived from the linear regression model and standard asymptotic theory can easily be misleading. - (a) Standard errors do not constitute a valid way of assessing parameter uncertainty and building confidence intervals. - (b) In many models, such as structural models where parameters may be underidentified, individual parameters in statistical models are not generally meaningful, but parameter vectors can be (at least in parametric models).
+If we are not careful, we can easily be led into ill-defined problems and find ourselves - a) trying to test to test a non-testable hypothesis, such as a hypothesis on a moment in the context of an insufficiently restrictive non-parametric model, or a hypothesis (e.g., a unit root hypothesis) on a dynamic model while allowing a dynamic structure with an unlimited (not necessarily infinite) number of parameters;

+- b) trying to solve an inference problem using a technique that cannot deliver a solution because of the very structure of the technique, as in (i) testing a hypothesis on a mean (or median) under heteroscedasticity of unknown form, via standard least-square-based 'heteroscedasticityrobust' standard errors, or (ii) building a confidence interval for a parameter that is not identifiable in a structural model, via the usual technique based on standard errors.
+In particular, this type of difficulty arises for Wald-type statistics in the presence of weak instruments (or weakly identified models) - 2.
+In many econometric problems (e.g., inference on structural models), several of the intuitions derived from the linear regression model and standard asymptotic theory can easily be misleading. - a) Standard errors do not constitute a valid way of assessing parameter uncertainty and building confidence intervals. - b) In many models, such as structural models where parameters may be underidentified, individual parameters in statistical models generally are not meaningful, but parameter vectors can be so (at least in parametric models).
 We called this phenomenon parametric nonseparability.
-As a result, restrictions on individual coefficients may not be testable, while restrictions on the whole parameter vector are.
-This feature should play a central role in designing methods for dealing with weakly identified models. - 3.
-The above difficulties underscore the pitfalls of large-sample approximations, which are typically based on pointwise (rather than uniform) convergence results and may be arbitrarily inaccurate in finite samples.

-- 4. Concerning solutions to such problems, and more specifically in the context of weakly identified models, we have emphasized the following points. - (a) In accordance with basic statistical theory, one should always look for pivots as the fundamental ingredient for building tests and confidence sets. - (b) Pivots are not generally available for individual parameters, but they can be obtained in a much wider set of cases for appropriately selected vectors of parameters. - (c) Given a pivot for a parameter vector, we can construct valid tests and confidence sets for the parameter vector. - (d) Inference on individual coefficients may then be derived through projection methods. - 5.
-In the specific example of SEM, the following general remarks are in our view important. - (a) Besides being pivotal, the AR statistic enjoys several remarkable robustness properties, such as robustness to the presence of weak instruments, to excluded instruments or to the specification of a model for the endogenous explanatory variables. - (b) It is possible to improve the power of AR-type procedures (especially by reducing the number of instruments), but power improvements may come at the expense of using a possibly unreliable large-sample approximation or losing robustness (such as robustness to excluded instruments).
-As usual, there is a trade-off between power (which is typically increased by considering more restrictive models) and robustness (which involves considering a wider hypothesis). - (c) Trying to adapt and improve AR-type procedures (without ever forgetting basic statistical principles) constitutes the most promising avenue for dealing with weak instruments.
+As a result, restrictions on individual coefficients may not be testable, while restrictions on the whole parameter vector are so.
+This feature should play a central role in designing for dealing with weakly identified models. - 3.
+The above difficulties underscore the pitfalls of large-sample approximations, which typically are based on pointwise (rather than uniform) convergence results and may be arbitrarily inaccurate in finite samples. - 4.
+Concerning solutions to such problems, and more specifically in the context of weakly identified models, we have emphasized the following points. - a) In accordance with basic statistical theory, one should always look for pivots as the fundamental ingredient for building tests and confidence sets. - b) Pivots generally are not available for individual parameters, but they can be obtained in a much a wider set of cases for appropriately selected vectors of parameters. - c) Given a pivot for a parameter vector, we can construct valid tests and confidence sets for the parameter vector. - d) Inference on individual coefficients may then be derived through projection methods. - 5.
+In the specific example of SEM, the following general remarks are, in our view, important. - a) Besides being pivotal, the AR statistic enjoys several remarkable robustness properties, such as robustness to the presence of weak instruments, to excluded instruments, or to the specification of a model for the endogenous explanatory variables.

+- b) It is possible to improve the power of AR-type procedures (especially by reducing the number of instruments), but power improvements may come at the expense of using a possibly unreliable large-sample approximation or losing robustness (such as robustness to excluded instruments).
+As usual, there is a trade-off between power (which typically is increased by considering more restrictive models) and robustness (which involves considering a wider hypothesis). - c) Trying to adapt and improve AR-type procedures (without ever forgetting basic statistical principles) constitutes the most promising avenue for dealing with weak instruments.